TL;DR

 - post-kickoff clarification requests

-- first-pass implementation acceptance
+- first-pass implementation acceptance rate

 - reopened scope incidents